Learn to Play

 Play Sessions

-Angie will meet weekly with your child for individual Learn to Play sessions.
+Angie will meet weekly or fortnightly with your child for individual Learn to Play sessions.
 Each session is developed to build specific play skills for your child.

 Angie provides feedback to you during the course of the program, and finds out from you how your child is progressing at home and at kinder/school.

-Generally between 8 - 12 sessions are needed (more may be suggested if your child is neurodivergent - eg is autistic or has ADHD*).
+Generally between 8 - 12 sessions are needed (more may be suggested if your child is neurodivergent - eg is autistic or is an ADHD'er*, though our ND Centred Play Therapy may be more appropriate).

 How do I refer my child to